andreashuber69/verify-coldcard-dice-seed/README.md

 1. The seed of the hardware wallet is verifiably derived from truly random entropy.
 2. Addresses are reproducibly generated from the seed.

+### Why You Should Verify the Seed and Address Derivation of your HW Wallet

 The first point is often overlooked and most users thus simply trust that the electronically generated entropy used to derive the seed is indeed truly random.
 Unfortunately, there is no easy way to verify this for any given wallet.